-^{} Refer to AFP's Percentage-Based Compensation Position Paper available in the Ethics section of the AFP website (www.afpnet.org/ethics)
+^{} Refer to AFP's Percentage-Based Compensation Position Paper available in the Ethics section of the AFP website (www.afpglobal.org/frequently-asked-questions-faqs-about-fundraising-ethics).

 - 1. Accepting percentage-based compensation because an organization lacks sufficient budget, with the expectation that such will be converted to salary or fee when funds are available. - 2.
 Disguising compensation as salary, fee or bonus when it is, in truth, a percentage of funds raised. - 3.
 Accepting a compensation package in which a part is salary or fee and the balance is to be made up of a percentage of the funds to be raised. - 4.
 As a business member, failing to disclose to a client's compensation received from a third party through the provision of services to that client if the discount was made because a charity was involved.